- Income.

 Setting Goals

 Solid personal finance decisions and practices must be grounded in a clear idea of where an individual stands and what he or she wishes to accomplish.
 Setting financial goals is an essential part of making smart and consistent financial decisions.
+Experts encourage individuals who have not yet set financial goals to ask themselves a few key questions.- Do you have an emergency fund?

 - Do you have credit card, student loan or other debt?